metamorph-inc/openmeta-mms/docs/source/reference_execution/visualizer/surrogate_modeling.rst

 discrete design variable in your model, as well as a table containing a column for each numeric design variable and objective in the model.

-Begin by selecting a discrete configuration to analyze under "Design Variables:".
+Begin by selecting a discrete configuration to analyze under "Discrete Variables:".
 Since the techniques being used are numerical in nature and don't attempt to model discrete variation, each combination of discrete design variables must be analyzed separately.